 Neighbour disputes are a feature of life.
 Issues arising might include one or more of the following:

 The classic boundary dispute between neighbours is usually over a garden fence/wall or a driveway and does not necessarily have any substantial monetary value.
-However, it may well still be important because of the affect it has on the enjoyment and security of your property.
+However, it may still be important because of the effect it has on the enjoyment and security of your property.

 Some examples of trespass to land/property by your neighbour include their straying animals intruding onto your land, extending a boundary onto your land, intrusion into your airspace.

 Nuisance is a legal term.
 It is an unreasonable use of land by your neighbour to your detriment.
 The causes of nuisance are wide-ranging and can include noise, leaks, smells, vibration, encroaching tree branches or roots from a tree, chemical pollution and immoral activities.

 There may be circumstances in which you need permission to access your neighbour’s land or vice versa, for example, to carry out building works or repairs/improvements to the property.
 Difficulties can also arise between neighbours when one already has right of access/way over a particular part of his neighbour’s property, but may be abusing that right.